kongregate/kongregate-web/README.md

 ## Cross-Platform Support

 The Kongregate API is only available when building for WebGL, and will only work correctly for a game that has been uploaded to the Kongregate website.
-Any attempts to access the API on other platforms will behave as if the API isn't ready (i.e. it will throw an exception).

-As such, your game code will still need to be smart enough to not access `KongregateWeb` on non-web platforms (or when deployed to other websites), but you won't need to wrap your code in `#if UNITY_WEBGL`.
+When deploying your game to another website, or when testing builds locally, you can use `KongregateWeb.Status` to check the availability of the Kongregate JavaScript API.
+If you have not yet initialized the web API (by creating the `KongregateWeb` instance) it will return `ApiStatus.Uninitialized`.
+Once you have initialized the API, it will return `ApiStatus.IsReady` if the JavaScript API is present, or `ApiStatus.Unavailable` if initialization failed. `KongregateWeb.Ready` will also return `false` if the API is unavailable.

 ## Additional Resources